yandex-research/graphpfn/README.md

 ```
 uv sync
 ```
-3. For experiments on [GraphLand](https://github.com/yandex-research/graphland), download datasets and place them in the "data" directory
+3. For experiments on [GraphLand](https://github.com/yandex-research/graphland), download datasets and place them in the `data` directory

 **Running the evaluation**